mlc-ai/mlc-llm/docs/deploy/python.rst

    :depth: 2

-We expose python API for the MLC-Chat for easy integration into other Python projects, we also provide `gradio <https://gradio.app/>`_ interface to interact with the MLC-Chat through Python APIs.
+We expose python API for the MLC-Chat for easy integration into other Python projects, we also provide `gradio <https://gradio.app/>`_ interface to interact with the MLC-Chat building upon the Python API.

 Python API
 ----------